vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/README.md

 ## Overview

-This document demonstrates how an existing VMware Kubernetes Service (VKS) Persistent Volume can be migrated between VKS clusters **without copying application data**.
+Here we demonstrate how an existing VMware Kubernetes Service (VKS) Persistent Volume can be migrated between VKS clusters **without copying application data**.

 Unlike traditional migration approaches (for example `rsync`, `pv-migrate` or Velero-based workflows), this method preserves the underlying **First Class Disk (FCD)** and reconstructs the Kubernetes storage metadata around it.